- 1 Chinese Language Fact No. 1 – MANDARIN HAS NO ALPHABET

-When it comes to the neutral tone, it’s pronounced quickly and lightly without a regard to its pitch.
-These four tones (plus the neutral one) means that one word in Chinese can mean four different things!
+When it comes to the neutral tone, it’s pronounced quickly and lightly without regard to its pitch.
+These four tones (plus the neutral one) mean that one Chinese word can mean four different things!
 Practice your tones.

 Chinese joins English, French, Russian, Arabic, and Spanish as one of the six official UN languages.
-The fasting growing language (Mandarin) became an official language of the UN on February 1, 1946.
+The fasting growing language (Mandarin) became an official language on February 1, 1946.

-Studying Mandarin Chinese is not as difficult as what most people think.
+Is the Chinese language difficult to learn?
+Studying Mandarin Chinese is not as difficult as most people think.
 Mandarin has a simple set of rules, easier to understand than English or French grammar.
-Say goodbye to conjugating verbs, say goodbye to singular and plural nouns and say goodbye to gender-specific nouns.
+Say goodbye to conjugating verbs, say goodbye to singular and plural nouns, and say goodbye to gender-specific nouns.

 You may find the most difficult part when studying Mandarin is mastering the different tones.
 Keats School is here to help you.

 Dedicated to providing top-quality Chinese language programs for international students, Keats School has developed a series of efficient Mandarin learning courses, including the Intensive one-on-one Chinese program, Small group classes, HSK test preparation course, Online Chinese lessons, Chinese language study + Tour, Chinese language study + Volunteer, Children program and customized Chinese program.